 Today?
 Today I was looking for commercial cleaning proposal templates I could print.
 I wanted to: 1) Perhaps generate commentary or something to talk about here.
 2) See what commercial cleaners do differently than the housework books I have.
 3) Try to locate the number I found once about how much more a certain commercial cleaner charged for each piece of furniture in a room, I wanted to look at the house and see what it would cost. . . .

 While researching, I found a discussion about why a business has to know why they’re different.
 A discussion by Simon Sinek, it’s an 18 minute video, but it starts with WHY, when most businesses talk about WHAT or HOW.
 Even the short version, in the write up here, makes the point.
-(The video is available from the link too, I can’t get the share to work here, sorry!)
+(The video is available from the link too, here.)

 I wish I’d known about Sinek before, would have saved me a lot of trying to get people to see that it didn’t matter how long they’d been there, how much merchandise they had, how diverse it was, etc. NONE of that is the real selling point, esp. if your competition says exactly the same thing!